cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 [Partitioning][wiki-partitioning] is an extremely effective optimization for accelerating pre-aggregations build and refresh time.
 It effectively "shards" the data between multiple tables, splitting them by a defined attribute.
 Cube can be configured to incrementally refresh only the last set of partitions through the `updateWindow` property.
-It leads to faster refresh times due to unnecessary data not being reloaded, and even reduced cost for some databases like [BigQuery](/config/databases/google-bigquery) or [AWS Athena](/config/databases/aws-athena).
+This leads to faster refresh times due to unnecessary data not being reloaded, and even reduced cost for some databases like [BigQuery](/config/databases/google-bigquery) or [AWS Athena](/config/databases/aws-athena).

 Any `rollup` pre-aggregation can be partitioned by time using the